Making Benthic Mats

 - Rebar: ½ x 20 rods.
 Supplier has been TC Murphy

 Lumber, at cost, for about $8 per rod.
+This works out to $80 of rebar per

 - Small Styrofoam floats (Can be made from bright